 This is slightly different with respect to Article 25 of the OECD Model Tax Convention (MTC).
 While Article 25 itself is silent on the necessity of approval for an ordinary mutual agreement between CAs, paragraph 5 of Article 25 on arbitration explicitly provides for implementation of a mutual agreement that implements an arbitration decision only if all persons directly affected by the case accept the mutual agreement.
-However, even in the absence of an explicit approval rule for ordinary mutual agreements (i.e. agreements without arbitration), the OECD Commentary suggests that normally, implementation of a mutual agreement by the taxpayer (see paragraphs 45, 76 and 82 of the OECD Commentary on Article 25 of the OECD MTC).
+However, even in the absence of an explicit approval rule for ordinary mutual agreements (i.e. agreements without arbitration), the OECD Commentary suggests that normally, implementation of a mutual agreement should be made subject to the acceptance of such mutual agreement by the taxpayer (see paragraphs 45, 76 and 82 of the OECD Commentary on Article 25 of the OECD MTC).